 The Gen-1 Theme House is an off-campus residence designed to provide first-year, first-generation students with the support needed to make a successful transition from high school to college.

 Residents must sign a seven-page contract in addition to abiding by procedures outlined in UC student and housing codes of conduct.
 The contract includes committing to all mandatory tutoring and study sessions, abiding by a curfew and observing evening and overnight quiet hours to maximize study time.
 Students must commit to earning a minimum GPA of 2.25 per academic quarter and achieve a cumulative GPA of 2.33 by the end of winter quarter.
-They commit to tidying their room and shared spaces in the house.
-They must also agree to work no more than 20 hours a week when classes are in session.
+They must agree to work no more than 20 hours a week when classes are in session.

 Click here for more information about the Gen-1 Theme House.